MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/hithem-lamri/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants and Interns
+  - Former Members (2023)
 ---

-Hithem Lamri is doing an internship in the MEDomics UdeS laboratory.
+  Hithem Lamri completed an internship in the MEDomics UdeS laboratory from January to August 2023.
+  He worked on the federated learning aspect of the MEDomicsLab platform.